ZenyaIse/Cities-Skyline-Difficulty-Tuning-Mod/README.md

 - Land value requirements for level up of Residential and Commercial buildings.
 - Service score requirements for level up of Industrial and Office buildings.

+When you change a difficulty factor, the game difficulty is automatically set to "Custom".

 ## Additional features
 - Unlock purchasing all 25 area tiles, when the last milestone is reached.
 - Unlock the "Basic Road Created" milestone from the beginning.